vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 some of these topics because they hardly run into experiences like these -- not at the frequency that different looking folks endure such experiences.
-Then again everyone experiences things that are rather unique to whatever groups they belong to so at some point we are all subjected to discrimination of some form.
+Then again everyone experiences things that are rather unique to whatever groups they belong to so at some point we are all probably subjected to discrimination of some form.
 Anyways...
 One cannot possibly be expected to fully understand the gravity of that which their richly colored peers experience if they cannot relate to it.
 I'll do you one better...
-I ask a richly colored person cannot relate to the many experiences that I hear from others that share my complexion which means that I don't even come close to understanding the plight of some of similarly complexioned fellow humans.
+I, as one of those richly colored folks, cannot relate to the many experiences that I hear from others that share my complexion which means that I don't even come close to fully understanding the plight of the colored in the West.
 Although I experience discrimination in many different forms.
 I brush it off and move on.
 I believe it keeps me from becoming bitter and cynical about the world, but I am also slowly realizing that ignoring reality is unfair as well since it harms objective interpretation.

 The once carefree David is now cautious and on guard in some situations, a natural response when in a rather hostile environment but a sad place to have